cvat-ai/cvat/site/content/en/docs/administration/advanced/webhooks.md

 This makes it easy to set up automated processes that respond to changes made in CVAT.

-A few example use-cases might include:
+A few examples of use cases might include:

 - **Real-time updates**: If you have a dashboard or a reporting system that relies on the data in CVAT, you can use webhooks to get real-time updates whenever data changes in CVAT,